Pegasus-RPG/xtuple-client/utilities/doxygen/README.txt

 First pass at usage guidelines; comments welcome.
 - document in the .cpp file instead of the .h as much as possible (e.g. describe methods in the .cpp but enums in the .h)
-- if the only items in the .cpp are class members, start the .cpp with \class;
+- if the only items in the .cpp are class members, start the .cpp with @class;
-  if there are globals or statics in the .cpp, start with \file and continue with \class?
+  if there are globals or statics in the .cpp, start with @file and continue with @class?
 - use /** to start doxygen comments, not /*!
-- use \ style directives, not @
+- use @ style directives, not backslashes
-- use \brief instead of relying on doxygen to guess for you.
+- use @brief instead of relying on doxygen to guess for you.
 - put % in front of words that you're using casually that happen to be names of classes/functions/... so they don't get converted to links
 - tag order seems to be important. put the tags you use in the following order:
-    /** \brief
+    /** @brief

         long description

-        \dontinclude samplefile.js
+        @dontinclude samplefile.js
-          bits of samplefile.js using \skip, \until, ...
+          bits of samplefile.js using @skip, @until, ...

         more long description

-        \param
+        @param

-        \return
+        @return

-        \see
+        @see
-        \see samplefile.js
+        @see samplefile.js
      */
     the method/function definition
-    /** \example */
+    /** @example */

 Futures: